anti-grass/grass-anti-virus/README.md

 ## Features

-- **Scan for Grass**: The core functionality scans your computer for grass files.
+- **Scan for Grass**: The core functionality scans your computer's files for the string 'grass''.
-- **Reports**: After scanning, it generates a report listing all grass files found on your system.
+- **Reports**: After scanning, it generates a report listing all grass strings found on your system.

 ## Requirements